BookMooch

-BookMooch is an international, online book exchange community founded by John Buckman in 2006.
-Membership, which by 2008 reached around 74,000 in over 90 countries, is open to anyone and is free.
-There is heavy community participation in its running and organization.
-As of 2008, about 2,000 books were swapped per day.
+BookMooch is an international online book exchange community founded by John Buckman in 2006.
+By 2008, membership reached around 74,000 users in over 90 countries and about 2,000 books are swapped per day.

 Site description

-BookMooch allows its users to exchange books using a points system.
+BookMooch allows users to exchange books using a points system.
 Members earn points by adding books to their inventories, sending books to other members, and providing feedback when they receive books.
-The points earned can then be used to “buy” books from other members.
-All books “cost” the same number of points, with a multiple-point surcharge for international mooches.
-Point exchange takes place at the beginning of any transaction, allowing “currency” to circulate quickly.
+Points earned can then be used to “buy” books from other members.
+All books “cost” the same number of points, with a multiple-point surcharge for international "mooches."
 Members may opt to send books only within their own country, worldwide, or worldwide upon request.

-There is no waiting period for a new member to begin to participate in BookMooch.
-Setting up an initial trading inventory will earn enough points to begin trading immediately.
-Forum members encourage new members by keeping an eye out for new inventories and posting links to them.

 Member pages contain biographical information, conditions of trade, and links to their transaction histories.
 Widgets allow members to personalize their pages and listings.
 Links to Amazon sites in various countries allow members to enter books into the system quickly.
-A notification system e-mails members when a book on their Wishlist becomes available and directs them to the Mooch screen for that book.
+A notification system e-mails members when a book on their Wish list becomes available and directs them to the Mooch screen for that book.

-Members may choose to donate points to a charity such as Books for Prisons, public libraries, education and counseling services, children's and military book charities.
-Members may add to the charity list if they have a particular charity they want to support.
-The charities can then use their points to acquire books.
+Members may choose to donate points to a charity such as Books for Prisons, public libraries, education and counseling services, or children's and military book charities.
+Charities can then use their points to acquire books.

 Organization

-John Buckman continues to maintain and add features to the site and run it with the assistance of a small, international admin team who participate in the forums and resolve any issues.
-The Official BookMooch Blog records his travels, new BM projects, ideas and solicits input and feedback.
-Members of the forum contribute help and advice, feature suggestions, book talk, chat and “special offers.”
+John Buckman has continued to maintain and add features to the site since its inception.
+He manages the site with the assistance of a small, international admin team who participate in the forums and resolve any issues.
+The Official BookMooch Blog records his travels, new BookMooch projects, ideas, and solicits input and feedback.
+Members of the forum contribute help and advice, feature suggestions, book talk, chat, and “special offers.”